 Study abroad programs provide Biochemistry majors with access to interesting and relevant courses around the world.
 Immerse yourself in a new culture while earning credits toward your degree.

-The Office of Diversity & Student Programs offers weekly drop-in advising/consultations for CNS students seeking opportunities.
+The Office of Experiential Learning offers weekly drop-in advising/consultations for CNS students seeking opportunities.

 If you're interested in "doing science" and are looking for a shorter-term way to be involved, try out a Science Sprint!
 Science Sprints are one-day intensive, fun events bringing interdisciplinary teams of 10-25 undergraduates together to work on a meaningful science problem.
 All CNS majors are welcome.

 Coordinated by the Molecular Biosciences Student Association, the Fall Undergraduate Research Forum (FURS) gives students of all levels the opportunity to talk about their research projects.